-By default, the HTML report is created in a sub-directory of the working directory of the process that executed the Silk4J tests.
-You can change the location under Silk4J > Edit Options > TrueLog > TrueLog location.
+By default, the HTML report is created in a sub-directory of the directory in which the Visual Studio solution file and the results of the Visual Studio Unit Testing Framework are located.
+You can change the location under Silk4NET > Edit Options > TrueLog > TrueLog location.